wdporter/acim/text/4-the-illusions-of-the-ego/readme.md

 <sup>2</sup>That is because they regard them as part of themselves.
 <sup>3</sup>No one dismisses something he considers part of himself.
 <sup>4</sup>You react to your ego much as God does to His creations: with love, protection and charity.
-<sup>5</sup>Your reactions to the self you made are not surprising.
+<sup>5</sup>Your reäctions to the self you made are not surprising.
 <sup>6</sup>In fact, they resemble in many ways how you will one day react to your real creations, which are as timeless as you are.
 <sup>7</sup>The question is not how you respond to the ego, but what you believe you are.
 <sup>8</sup>Belief is an ego function, and as long as your origin is open to belief you are regarding it from an ego viewpoint.